 Adults (over 18 years old)

 It has been suggested that quercetin should be taken 20 minutes before meals.
-Quercetin has been ingested from onions, juice, black tea and red wine.
-100-500 milligrams of quercetin has been taken two or three times daily.
-It is available in tablet, capsule or softgel form.
+Quercetin has been ingested from onions, juice, black tea, and red wine.
+Doses of 100-500 milligrams of quercetin have been taken 2-3 times daily.
+It is available in tablet, capsule, or softgel form.
 Intravenous and intramuscular forms have been injected by a healthcare provider.

 Children (under 18 years old)